-We are offering 3,554,502 shares of our common stock together with warrants to purchase up to an aggregate of 3,554,502 shares of our common stock (based on an assumed combined offering price of \$2.11 the last reported sale price of our common stock on The Nasdaq Capital Market on January 28, 2019).
-Each share of our common stock is being sold together with a warrant to purchase one share of common stock.
+We are offering 18,796,992 shares of our common stock and warrants, at an assumed combined public offering price of \$0.665 per share and related warrants (the last reported sale price of our common stock on January 19, 2018).
+We will offer each share of our common stock together with 0.75 of a Series A warrant to purchase one share of our common stock and 0.25 of a Series B warrant to purchase one share of our common stock.
 The shares of our common stock and related warrants will be issued separately.
 We are also registering the shares of our common stock issuable from time to time upon exercise of the warrants offered hereby.